Canaanism: Scope and influence

 The political influence of the Canaanites was limited, but their influence on literary and intellectual life in Israel was great.
 Among the avowed Canaanites were the poet Yonatan Ratosh and thinkers such as Edya Horon.
 A series of articles which Horon published in the journal "Keshet" in 1965 were compiled after his death into a book and published in 2000.
 These articles constituted political and cultural manifestos that sought to create a direct connection between Semitic culture from the second millennium BCE and contemporary Israeli culture, relying on advancements in the fields of archeology and research of Semitic languages in linguistics.

-Some of the artists who took after the movement were the sculptor Yitzhak Danziger (whose Nimrod became a visual emblem of the Canaanite idea), novelist Benjamin Tammuz, writer Amos Kenan, novelist and translator Aharon Amir, thinker and linguist Uzzi Ornan and many others.
+Some of the artists who took after the movement were the sculptors Yitzhak Danziger (whose Nimrod became a visual emblem of the Canaanite idea), Yechiel Shemi and Dov Feigin, novelist Benjamin Tammuz, writer Amos Kenan, novelist and translator Aharon Amir, thinker and linguist Uzzi Ornan and many others.

 The journalist Uri Avnery praised Horon's journal Shem in 1942 but did not subscribe to Ratosh's orthodoxy; in 1947 he derided the Canaanites as romantic, anachronistic, and divorced from reality.
 However, the influence of Canaanism is still evident in some of his political thought, such as his 1947 proposal for a pan-Semitic union of Middle Eastern states.
 Avnery, along with several former Canaanites (notably Kenan and Boaz Evron) later changed positions drastically, becoming advocates for a Palestinian state.
 Israeli leftists and secularists are sometimes accused of Canaanism or Canaanite influence by their opponents.

 The idea of creating a new people in Palestine different from the Jewish life in the diaspora which preceded it never materialized in purist Canaanite conception, but nevertheless had a lasting effect on the self-understanding of many spheres of Israeli public life.